Tutorial to the basic physics behind flash steam generation

 The amount of flash steam produced during the pressure reduction can be calculated:

 w = (hil - hfl) / hfe (1)

 w = ratio of flash steam generated (kg flash steam / kg condensate)

 hfe = enthalpy of evaporation of condensate at final condition (kJ/kg, Btu/lb)

 It is common that the final condition is atmospheric pressure 0 bar gauge (1 bar absolute) and temperature 100 oC.
 But closed condensate receivers with some pressure elevated condensate temperature are also used.

 Example - Flash Steam Generation

-Condensate is produced inside an heat exchanger at pressure 5 bar gauge (6 bar absolute).
-The condensate contains 670.9 kJ/kg of heat energy - enthalpy - at saturation temperature 159 oC.
+Condensate is produced inside an heat exchanger with steam pressure 5 bar gauge (6 bar absolute) on the heating surfaces.
+The condensate at 5 bar gauge (6 bar absolute) contains 670.9 kJ/kg of heat energy - the enthalpy - at saturation temperature 159 oC.

-The pressure is reduced to atmospheric pressure - 0 bar gauge (1 bar absolute) through the steam trap and the maximum heat energy - enthalpy - water at atmospheric pressure and 100 oC can contain is 419.0 kJ/kg.
+The pressure in the condensate is reduced to atmospheric pressure - 0 bar gauge (1 bar absolute) when passing through the steam trap.
+The maximum heat energy - enthalpy - in the water (condensate) at atmospheric pressure and 100 oC is 419.0 kJ/kg.

-Evaporation energy of water at atmospheric pressure is 2257 kJ/kg.
+Evaporation energy of water at the final condition at atmospheric pressure is 2257.9 kJ/kg.

 = 0.11 (kg flash steam / kg condensate)